stevie6410/SWI/docs/specification.md

     - Option of different layouts. e.g. (Large image & caption), (Small image & caption & care point), (Text only)
     - Dynamic layout, where stages take up the available space on the users device

+## SWI Viewer
+This screen would be used for read only viewing of the SWI.
+Because the 'SWI Viewer' screen is seperate to the create and edit screens, we are able to customise the design for an enhanced user expereince.
+In previous versions of the application, the goal was to produce a PDF document.
+With the new app, we can focus on paperless documentation with an interactive viewing experience.

+- **Possible Features**
+    - Step by step scrolling
+    - Dynamic flow layout
+    - Image zoom
+    - Production time notes
+    - Error reporting
+    - Usage tracking